Anatomy Of The Shoulder

 The shoulder bursa provide cushioning and allow the soft tissues to move freely without any friction as you move your arm.
 However, they are prone to damage.

 If there is too much friction or pressure through the shoulder bursa, they become inflamed and swollen, known as shoulder bursitis.
 This most often happens in response to repetitive friction from poor shoulder stability or abnormal shoulder anatomy but can also happen after an injury.
+The most common types of shoulder bursitis are subacromial bursitis (top front shoulder pain) and scapulothoracic bursitis (shoulder blade pain).

 You can find out all about the different types of bursitis including the causes, symptoms and treatment options in the shoulder bursitis section.